Keyboard shortcuts

 🌍 Multi-Platform Support

-Works with GitHub, GitLab, and Giteaβ€”whether hosted or self-hosted instances.
-One tool for all your repositories, regardless of where they're hosted.
+Works with GitHub, GitLab, and Gitea, whether hosted or self-hosted instances.
+One tool for all your repositories, regardless of where they’re hosted.

 • Rust (Cargo.toml)

-• Node.js (package.json, package-lock.json)
+• Node.js (package.json, package-lock.json, yarn.lock)

-• Python (pyproject.toml, setup.py, requirements files)
+• Python (pyproject.toml, setup.py, setup.cfg, requirements files)

 • Java (Maven pom.xml, Gradle build files)